Search This Blog

 A Standing Armlock That Can be Pulled Off

-I like the idea of a standing armlock but I have never been able to pull one off in competition.
-They seem to me to be a great tool to develop.
+When I was competing standing armlocks did not break the rules.
+That is no longer the case which would never have been a problem for me as, whilst I like the idea of a standing armlock was never been able to pull one off in competition.
+They seem to me however, to be a great tool to develop.
+Even if only for intere sport traning and selfdefence practice.

 Image of Newport Judo Logo - This article is about A Judo Standing Armlock Worth Developing